 Privacy and Confidentiality

-Complete Care Team recognizes that all clients, their families and carers have the right to expect that they will be treated courteously, with dignity and respect; and that their personal information will be protected by complying with national privacy principles regarding the collection, use and disclosure of their private information, and that their personal information will be kept confidential.
+Complete Care Team recognises that all clients, their families and carers have the right to expect that they will be treated courteously, with dignity and respect; and that their personal information will be protected by complying with national privacy principles regarding the collection, use and disclosure of their private information, and that their personal information will be kept confidential.

 Complete Care Team will ensure: